hunofin/hello_world/README.md

 # hello_world
-i am a python developer.learning hacking
+i am a python developer.learning hacking for a year programming languages are everything